-Common shares
+Common shares and warrants

-On February 14, 2020, the Company completed a private placement consisting of the sale of 4.2 million common shares at the price of \$0.05 per share for gross proceeds of \$210,000.
+On February 14, 2020, the Company completed a private placement consisting of the sale of 4.2 million common shares at \$0.05 per share for gross proceeds of \$210,000.
 In connection with the private placement, certain directors, officers and other related persons acquired a total of 3.5 million common shares.